Yield (Υ) Calculator

 How yield is computed

 Υ = cache_read × output / input².
 Yield rewards two things at once: reusing cached context (cache_read) and producing dense output per fresh token (output / input).
 An operator who re-sends the same large context every turn burns input without compounding — low yield.
 An operator who caches aggressively and extracts high signal per fresh token compounds — high yield.
-Volume is noise; yield is signal.
+Volume alone is noise; yield is signal.

 The four pillars map directly to the metrics most AI platforms now expose: input (fresh prompt tokens), output (generated tokens), cache-read (prompt-caching hits), and cache-write (new tokens written to cache for future reuse).